thalevi/thalevi.github.io/README.md

 ## Welcome to GitHub Pages

 This is the main folder for CISC1003.
-To go to the webpage, please go to: [CISC 1003 class page](https:/tzipih0.github.lo/CISC_1003.html)  [class webpage] (https:/tzipih0.github.lo/CISC_1003.html).
+To go to the webpage, please go to: [CISC 1003 class page](https:/tzipih0.github.lo/CISC_1003.html).

 You can use the [editor on GitHub](https://github.com/tzipih0/tzipih0.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.